 Whether you serve food or order in, this is going to be a simple yet crucial aspect of an awesome fantasy football draft party.

 We’re not talking about a complex menu or expensive palette.
 You’ll be serving simple foods with a high mark-up.
-So, what typical foods would you expect to see at a football watch party?
-Here are some ideas that I hope to see at mine this year:
+What typical foods would you expect to see at a football watch party?

-With that said, it is definitely a social gathering for old friends or coworkers.
-A completely dry affair would be a hard-sell to many of these groups, so keep that in mind if your location doesn’t serve alcohol.
+With that said, it is a social gathering for old friends or coworkers.
+A completely dry affair would be a hard sell to many of these groups, so keep that in mind if your location doesn’t serve alcohol.

 Providing an amazing customer experience is going to involve certain materials that your guest might not have thought of.

-For example: the first year I broke out a draft board for my league was a watershed moment for us.
-Let’s talk about some simple best practices for items that are going to come with your party offering.
+Let’s talk about some simple best practices for items that should come with your party offering.

-Take it from me -- if a draft board is on clearance, then you’re purchasing last year’s information.
-Rosters changes rapidly in the offseason, and you want to make sure your board is up to date, so purchase a new one!
+If a draft board is on clearance, then you’re purchasing last year’s information.
+Rosters change rapidly in the offseason, and you want to make sure your board is up to date, so purchase a new one!

-Apart from that, you need to ensure there is some color but not too much detail so that it's neat, organized, and can accommodate multiple teams.
+Apart from that, you need to ensure it has some color but not too much detail so that it's neat, organized, and can accommodate multiple teams.

 Oftentimes the winner of a league becomes its commissioner next year, and setting aside a trophy for their victory is critical.
 The trophy doesn’t need to be expensive, unique, or professional.
 Here is a great example of a winner’s trophy.